gwensab/The-Goon/README.md

 ### Step 8 : Cronjob

 * Create a cronjob to run the python codes every x minutes
-* To create a crontab, type 'crontab -e' in the terminal to create and edit a file
+* Type 'crontab -e' in the terminal to create and edit a file
-* At the bottom of the file that opens, type " */x * * * * python3 ./weatherman.py && python3 postConditions.py"
+* At the bottom of the file that opens, type " */x * * * * python3 ./weatherman.py && python3 postConditions.py" (where x is the minute interval you want to run the code at)